entice/web/README.md

 To start:

 1. Install dependencies with `mix deps.get`
+2. Create the database with `mix ecto.migrate`
-2. Seed the database with `mix ecto.migrate Entice.Web.Repo`
+3. Seed the database with `mix run priv/repo/seeds.exs`
-3. Start server with `mix phoenix.server`
+4. Start server with `mix phoenix.server`